uwaiseibna2/GAP/README.md

 - `region_id`: Identifier for genomic region on which to train GAP
 - `path_input_1`: Path to Input 1 file described in the `GAP Input` section above
 - `path_input_2`: Path to Input 2 file described in the `GAP Input` section above
-- `phylogenetic_tree`: (optional) Custom phylogenetic tree including as `Input 3` described `GAP Input`.
-If not provided, the default phylogeny features will be used.
+- `path_input_3`: (optional) path to user-defined phylogenetic tree as `Input 3` described in `GAP Input`.
+If `boolean_tree_flag` is set to `TRUE` this input must be provided.

 ## PredictPositions

 The predictPositions function output a tab-delimited file containing predictive importance for each position in the genomic region, with position number in the first column and the Benjamini-Hochberg-adjusted p-value corresponding to predictive importance in the second column.
 Please note that, that the input number of genomic regions g=1 for this function with the transcript_id used for the previous function.
-This function requires results from the previous function to generate the positional importance, please make sure you have the results of the previous function before running this command.

 **Command Structure**